Environmental impacts of plastic injection moulding

 Customers are concerned about reducing their carbon footprint, and more producers have been able to greatly expand the usage of post-consumer recycled plastics in LDPE-manufactured components.
 Since April 2021, virtually all LDPE goods manufactured at the UK site have been made with at least 40% recycled polymers, with no loss in quality or performance.

-Metals and other materials used in injection moulding can also potentially have various environmental impacts.
-Metal manufacturing, such as aluminium and steel, may also be energy-intensive and polluting.
-The utilisation of recycled resources, such as recycled plastics, can assist lessen the environmental effect of injection moulding materials, however, it might not be always possible for components used for medical purposes.
+Metals and other materials used in injection moulding can have significant environmental impacts.
+The production of metals like aluminium and steel is energy-intensive and polluting.
+While using recycled materials, such as plastics, can reduce environmental impact, it may not be viable for medical components.

 Energy